California Drop-Off Locations

 The exportation of e-waste has recently attracted a significant amount of attention from the media and governments all around the world because of the damage it causes to people and the environment.
 Many countries are beginning to outlaw the import of e-waste, which creates a need for much more domestic recycling.

-As a result of new state and federal regulations along with additional public awareness, the need for plants capable of processing electronic waste has increased tremendously.
+As a result of new state and federal regulations along with additional public awareness, the need for plants capable of e waste recycling process has increased tremendously.
 Currently, the supply of electronic waste greatly exceeds the total processing power of recyclers in the United States, and this divide is growing ever faster as regulations further restrict the export of these materials and as new techniques and technologies, such as those utilized by All Green, make the process more sustainable.

 Our Environmental Pledge